rock-chock-two/dbt-labs-interview/analysis/old_query_review.md

     on addresses.customer_id = orders.customer_id
 ```

-No need in using table alias before column names when there is no join.
+No need to use table aliases before column names when there is no join.

 e.g.
 ``` select devices.id from devices